timjavins/WGU-C950--Data-Structures-and-Algorigthms-II--NHP3/meta/PROJECT_STRUCTURE.md

 - `.gitignore`: Specifies files and directories to be ignored by Git.
 - `LICENSE.md`: Contains the license information for the project.
-- `Makefile`: Defines tasks for building, running, and generating PDFs.
+- `Makefile`: Defines tasks for building the app, running the app, and generating PDFs.
 - `README.md`: Provides an overview and documentation for the project.
 - `requirements.txt`: Lists the Python dependencies required for the project.